-\begin{proof} To prove this theorem, we will first show that $u_k$ satisfies two conditions: (1). $u_k\geq u_{k+1}$.
+\begin{proof}[Proof of Theorem \ref{thero: theorem 3}] To prove this theorem, we will first show that $u_k$ satisfies two conditions: (1). $u_k\geq u_{k+1}$.
 (2). $\sum\nolimits_{k=0}^\infty u_k$ is bounded.
 We then conclude the convergence rate of $o(1/k)$ based on these two conditions.
 Specifically, first, we have

 Therefore $u_k$ satisfies the first condition.
 Second,